Parent and Family Engagement Policy and Compact

 - Offer families a variety of ways to help students practice reading and math skills

-- Allow for parents to volunteer in the classroom and cafeteria throughout the school year
+- Allow for parents to volunteer in the classroom and other school areas throughout the school year.

 - Volunteer in my child’s classroom or in school activities, as my schedule allows.